 - Gutters — Unkempt gutters and downspouts is a common issue that results in roof damage.
 If these are not properly maintained or not cleared of debris, water can back up and cause ugly issues with your roof over time.

-- Wind — Wind is another natural “disaster” that can take a toll on roofs.
+- Wind-Wind is another natural “disaster” that can take a toll on roofs.
 Wind can damage shingles all around, resulting in leaks through ceilings or even down the walls.
 If you notice stray shingles (or even bits and pieces of shingles) on the ground from time to time, it is a good indication that you may want to check the roof and assess problems that may be beginning to take root.

 - Animals — Animals can and sometimes do result in some costly damage as well.
 This may include nesting birds, squirrels, mice, raccoons, or even bats.

 - Flashing Deterioration — Flashing leaks are oftentimes mistaken for roof leaks.
-Tight, good flashings around chimneys, vents, skylights and wall/roof junctions can prevent water from getting where it can damage insulation, ceilings, walls and electrical systems.
+Tight, good flashings around chimneys, vents, skylights, and wall/roof junctions can prevent water from getting where it can damage insulation, ceilings, walls and electrical systems.
 Flashings should be inspected twice a year.

-The best thing to do if you find a leak is call us.
+The best thing to do if you find a leak is to call us.
 We’ll send over a crew to check out your roof, and let you know how we’d repair it for you.
 We’ll check the flashing, shingles, vents, chimneys and any other areas where water could pool.

 Leaks cause more than property damage.
 Gain peace of mind by calling Texas Star’s roofers.